+Conclusion

+This contribution proposes simplification to SGPM in the intra mode derivation part.
+It is proposed to use template analysis to deduce only 2 intra modes, instead of 8, that are used in SGPM.
+It is proposed to further study this method in EE using different value of signaled SGPM modes in order to achieve a good balance between gain and run time.

 Patent rights declaration(s)

 InterDigital may have current or pending patent rights relating to the technology described in this contribution and, conditioned on reciprocity, is prepared to grant licenses under reasonable and non-discriminatory terms as necessary for implementation of the resulting ITU-T Recommendation | ISO/IEC International Standard (per box 2 of the ITU-T/ITU-R/ISO/IEC patent statement and licensing declaration form).